nekox127/DH-Tools-Methods_GroupE/README.md

 Voyant: Analyzing frequently occurring words and patterns in the Final Statements.
 R (stylo): Comparing stylistic and linguistic features to understand demographic influences on language use.
-ArcGIS: Providing a clear overview of Texan counties and exploring potential correlations with education levels and economic data.
+ArcGIS: Providing a clear overview of Texan counties and exploring potential correlations with counties.
 ## Repository Contents

 This Github repository includes: